illyagm/McFlyNodeAPI/README.md

 3. Find all notes
 4. Find note by id
 5. Setting/unsetting note as 'favorite'
+## Tecnologies used

+1. NestJs
+2. TypeScrypt
+3. Mongoose
+4. Jest

 ##### -Pre Requisites-

-YOU MUST HAVE mongo installed on your system.
+1. YOU MUST HAVE mongo installed on your system.
-POSTMAN is highly recommended for testing the functionality.
+2. POSTMAN is highly recommended for testing the functionality.

+##### Commands for setting up the project:

+1. npm i (installing all the dependencies)
+2. npm run start (build the dist folder and run the API)
+3. npm run test (for testing the controller methods)

 ##### ROUTES